ggkenios/eeg-diagnosis/README.md

 ## <a href="https://github.com/ggkenios/eeg-diagnosis/blob/main/model_train_patient_6fold.py">Model Train: By Patient - 6 Fold</a> <br>
    - Reads the numpy files created from data_preperation.py <br>
    - Splits them into train and test data, 80-20, by patient, in a balanced way.
 That means that segments of the same patient cannot exist on both train and test set. <br>
-   - Read the model from support_functions.py <br>
+   - Reads the model from functions.py <br>
-   - Train it. <br>
+   - Trains it. <br>

 <br>

 ## <a href="https://github.com/ggkenios/eeg-diagnosis/blob/main/model_train_patient_leave1out.py">Model Train: By Patient - Leave 1 Out</a> <br>
    - Reads the numpy files created from data_preperation.py <br>
-   - Splits them into train and test data, 80-20, by patient, in a balanced way.
-That means that segments of the same patient cannot exist on both train and test set. <br>
+   - Splits them into train and test data, leaving one patient out at a time. <br>
-   - Read the model from support_functions.py <br>
+   - Reads the model from sfunctions.py <br>
-   - Train it. <br>
+   - Trains it. <br>

 <br>